Suneil Anand

-Suneil Anand (born 30 June 1956) is an Indian actor and director.
+Suneil Anand (born 30 June 1956) is an Indian actor and film director.
 He is the son of actors Dev Anand and Kalpana Kartik.
 He runs Navketan Films.

 Early life

 He was born in 1956 in Zurich, Switzerland, while his parents were on their way to attend the Karlovy Vary Film Festival, where he was the youngest delegate.

 He has a degree in Business Administration from American University, Washington, D.C.

 His uncles are Chetan Anand and Vijay Anand.
 His cousins are Indian Film director Ketan Anand, Vivek Anand, Indian actor and film-maker Shekhar Kapoor, Neelu, and Aruna.
 Neelu was married to actor Navin Nischol, while Aruna is married to Parikshit Sahni, son of Balraj Sahni.

 He has trained in Wing Tsun in Hong Kong.

 Career

 He has acted in Anand aur Anand (1984), Car Thief (1986), Main Tere Liye (1988), and Master (2001).

-In 2001 his first directorial venture, a martial art film, Master, was released.
+His first directorial venture, Master, a martial arts film, was released in 2001.
 In 2014 he began work on a Hollywood Movie, Vagator Mixer.